 Linux users often need to use one command over and over again.
-Typing or copying the same command again and again reduces your productivity and distracts you from what you are actually doing.
+Typing or copying the same command over and over again reduces your productivity and distracts you from what you are supposed to be doing.

-You can save yourself some time by creating aliases for your most used commands.
-Aliases are like custom shortcuts used to represent a command (or set of commands) executed with or without custom options.
-Chances are you are already using aliases on your Linux system.
+You can save yourself some time by creating aliases for your most commonly used commands.
+Aliases are like custom shortcuts that represent a command (or set of commands) that can be executed with or without custom options.
+Chances are you are already using aliases on your Linux system without even knowing it.

 List Currently Defined Aliases in Linux

-You can see a list of defined aliases on your profile by simply executing alias command.
+You can see a list of defined aliases on your profile by simply executing the alias command.

-Here you can see the default aliases defined for your user in Ubuntu 18.04.
+Here you can see the default aliases defined for your user in the Ubuntu system.

 You can create an alias with a single character that will be equivalent to a command of your choice.